-- Lack of GIS presence in some departments for maintaining their owned GIS layers in SDE (Auditor, Public Health). - No designated GIS staff person to fulfill internal mapping requests. - No clearly defined method for routing and updating boundary changes since the Boundary Review Board (BRB) was dissolved. - IT has not aggressively pursued how GIS can aid non-GIS based operations (Sheriff, Prosecutor) - Standard operating procedures for data collection and maintenance.
+- Lack of GIS presence in some departments for maintaining their owned GIS layers in SDE (Auditor, Public Health). - No designated GIS staff person to fulfill internal mapping requests. - No clearly defined method for routing and updating boundary changes since the Boundary Review Board (BRB) was dissolved. - GIS Coordinator has not aggressively pursued how GIS can aid non-GIS based operations (Prosecutor, Auditor). - Standard operating procedures for data collection and maintenance. - Metadata for core datasets only.